 Rental Property Deductions Checklist for Landlords

-Even though landlording is generally considered passive income, there are still expenses landlords can incur while renting out their property.
-Over time, property management fees, legal fees, and maintenance costs can add up.
+Although landlording is generally considered passive income, landlords can still incur expenses while renting out their property.
+Over time, property management fees, legal expenses, and maintenance costs can add up.
 Fortunately, many of these expenses are tax-deductible, which can help reduce your year-end tax liability.

-In order to take advantage of these investment property tax deductions, accurate record-keeping is crucial.
+To take advantage of these investment property tax deductions, accurate record-keeping is essential.
 By tracking your rental property expenses, you can also identify areas of overspending and opportunities to boost cash flow.

 In this article, we’ll take a quick look at how deductions for a rental property work.
-Then we will review 40 common rental property tax deductions that many property owners overlook.
-In order to get organized for tax day on April 15, 2024, check out our free downloadable rental property deductions checklist.
+We will then review 40 standard rental property tax deductions that many property owners often overlook.
+To get organized for tax day on April 15, 2026, check out our free downloadable rental property deductions checklist.
 This will come in handy when filing your taxes.

 Table of Contents